seoulrobotics/license-protobuf/README.md

-# License Error Codes
+# License Protocol Bufferes
-- This repo defines error code returned by license server
+- This repo defines protocol buffers used in `license server`
+  1. error codes
+  2. license file
 - clone this repo as submodule to your repo